jmdonnell43/CSC-4200-Assignment1/README.md

 # CSC-4200-Assignment1
-This project implements a basic client-server model using TCP sockets with both SSL/TLS encryption and AES-256 message encryption in Python 3.
+This Python 3 project uses TCP sockets to implement a simple client-server model with SSL/TLS and AES-256 message encryption.

 ## Features

-- TCP server that accepts multiple client connections
+A TCP server that can handle several client connections Handling client requests in multiple threads
-- Multi-threaded handling of client requests
-- Double-layer security:
-  - SSL/TLS encryption for the connection
-  - AES-256-CBC encryption for individual messages
-- Secure message logging
-- Server acknowledgment responses
-- Proper error handling for connection and encryption issues
+Two-layer protection:
+The connection is encrypted using SSL/TLS.
+Encrypting individual messages using AES-256-CBC Secure message recording; server acknowledgement messages Appropriate error management for encryption and connection problems

 ## Requirements

-- Python 3.6 or higher
-- OpenSSL (for certificate generation)
-- PyCryptodome library for AES encryption
+- OpenSSL (for certificate generation) - Python 3.6 or later AES encryption using the PyCryptodome library

 ## Project Structure